collective live+work spaces for people going placeswith purpose

 Airports 2h30 transit.
 Toulouse (TLS, 1h drive) is well served for regional flights, direct to Lisbon, Malta, Athens, Split, Budapest, Casablanca, Oslo, and many more … however some land late requiring a stopover.
 Tarbes-Lourdes serves pilgrims so is a good alternative.

-From 2031 trains from Paris will spped up by 1h to 6h, moving last departure around 3pm, quite a bit more reasonable from the capital and other countries, though flying will still look better.
+From 2031 trains from Paris will speed up by 1h down to 6h, moving last departure around 3pm, quite a bit more reasonable and from other countries, though flying will still look good.

 Barcelona is 4h30 drive, but due to badly timed departures only possible by train in the morning (7h 9am, or 11:30am over the mountains, both 3 changes; timings and frequency may improve).
 For the uncivilised🙃 there's an overnight bus departing 11:45pm so allowing late flights but with a 1h30 wait at 5am in Toulouse (coffee opens at 5:45am).